finos/perspective/docs/md/concepts.md

 row pivot - a close analogue in SQL would be the `GROUP BY` statement.

-The underlying dataset is aggregated to show the values belonging to each group, and a total row is calculated for each column, showing the sum of all aggregated values inside the column.
+The underlying dataset is aggregated to show the values belonging to each group, and a total row is calculated for each group, showing the currently selected aggregated value (e.g. `sum`) of the column.
 Row pivots are useful for hierarchies, categorizing data and attributing values, i.e. showing the number of units sold based on State and City.

 In Perspective, row pivots are represented as an array of string column names which will be applied as row pivots: